-Anyone who is active in job search or who works in career development or workforce development knows that if you go to five different people for resume advice you’re going to get five different sets of advice.
-Obviously there are some no-brainers when it comes to developing your resume: Avoid any and all spelling and grammar mistakes, inappropriate font styles (or multiple) and make sure your contact information is correct.
+Anyone who is active in the job search or who works in career development or workforce development knows that if you go to five different people for resume advice, you’re going to get five different sets of advice.
+Obviously, there are some no-brainers when it comes to developing your resume: Avoid any and all spelling and grammar mistakes, inappropriate font styles (or multiple) and make sure your contact information is correct.

 I’m sharing some of the best practices and strategies I’ve learned in my professional career to help any and all that I can.
 Having experience from both sides of the desk, I can say that when you develop your resume, think more in terms of them instead of you.
 What skills do you bring to the table?
 What problems do you solve?
 What are the biggest challenges or problems a person in the position you are applying for needs to solve?
 I’ve seen many folks come through my office with an “Objective” stating they want to thrive in a professional organization with room for growth.
 Well, a lot of people do.
 Why should they hire you?